ESG

 Gender Diversity

 As an employer, CLIG is committed to equality and valuing diversity within its workforce.
 As noted above, we believe that people should be appointed to their roles based on skills, merit and performance.
-We recognise that diversity adds value, but do not consider setting targets as appropriate in this regard.
-Our goal is to ensure that our commitments, reinforced by our values, are embedded in our day-to-day working practices.
-A Diversity Working Group was established in 2020, with membership including two Executive Directors, responsible for reporting on, or assisting in the implementation of Diversity, Equity, and Inclusion-related initiatives.
+We recognise that diversity adds value, and our goal is to ensure that our commitments, reinforced by our values, are embedded in our day-to-day working practices.

 Work/Life Balance

-Our management team and the Board continued to engage ensuring open discussion with the wider workforce and implemented a new hybrid WFH policy with effect from 1st July 2022.
-We believe this better achieves the necessary balance of employee flexibility with respect to work/life balance whilst maintaining the benefits of employees working together in the office.
+Our management team and the Board continued to engage, ensuring open discussion with the wider workforce.
+As a result of this, we implemented a new hybrid Work from Home (WFH) policy with effect from 1st July 2022 that better achieved the necessary balance of employee flexibility with respect to work/life balance along with the benefits of employees working together in the office.
+For the next financial year, effective 1st October 2023, we have increased our in-person days in the office to four per week, while providing more flexibility via a bank of optional WFH days for employees.

 Human Rights